-There are two basic types of welders, and they are a stick welder and a wire feed welder.
-When you are learning how to use a wire feed welder for the first time, it is important that you start off with a machine that is easy to manage and control, and that will essentially make learning easier.
+There are two basic types of welders: a stick welder and a wire feed welder.
+When you are learning how to use a wire feed welder for the first time, you must start off with a easy to manage and control machine, which will essentially make learning easier.

 If you haven't already, I highly recommend you getting yourself a reference guide.
 Even as a seasoned welder you'll still reference the guide.
 So best to find one you like as you are getting started as you'll use it for a lifetime.
 Really any of these ones will work great.
 It just all comes down to preference.
 This is the one I use Audel Welding Pocket Reference